Alachisoft/NCache-Solutions/CosmosNotifyExtensibleDependency/README.md

   - An IDE to run the code such as [Visual Studio 2019](https://visualstudio.microsoft.com/).
   - The .NET Framework 4.7.2 SDK and Runtime environments have been installed to compile and package the application.
 Those can be installed from [here](https://dotnet.microsoft.com/download/dotnet-framework/net472).
   - **NCache 5.0 SP2 Enterprise edition** is installed on the cache servers.
 The installation files can be found [here](https://www.alachisoft.com/download-ncache.html).
-- Once the application has been packaged, stop the demo cache if it is running and deploy the built [NotifyExtensibleDependency](./src/CustomDependencyNotifyImpl) assemblies on the cache servers.
-The steps for doing this are shown [here](https://www.alachisoft.com/resources/docs/ncache/admin-guide/deploy-providers.html).
-Once the logic is deployed, re-start the cache to get the integration assemblies included in the cache host process.
 - Before running the application, make sure all the clustered cache is running and the Cosmos DB emulator can be accessed from the NCache server machines.

 ## NCache Features Highlighted in Application